640px-La_nouvelle_Jérusalem.jpg

 Course Texts: Required:

 • Bible, must be an appropriate translation for academic work, such as the RSV, NRSV, NAB, NABre, NIV, ESV, NKJV. (recommended translation The Ignatius Bible (Revised Standard Version Catholic Edition).
 Second Edition.
 San Francisco: Ignatius Press, 2007.
-ISBN: 9780898708349 Paperback or Kindle.
-If you have questions, see me.
+ISBN: 9780898708349

 • Balthasar, Hans Urs von.
 Dare We Hope “That All Men Be Saved”?
 With a Short Discourse on Hell.
 Translated by David Kipp and Lothar Krauth.
 Second Edition: San Francisco: Ignatius Press, 2014.
-Paperback or Kindle
+Paperback or Kindle Educational Use

 • Jenkins, Philip.
 The Crucible of Faith: The Ancient Revolution That Made Our Modern Religious World.
 New York: Basic Books, 2017.
 ISBN: 9780465096404.
-Hardcover or Kindle
+Hardcover or Kindle Educational Use

 • Ratzinger, Joseph.
 Eschatology: Hope and Eternal Life.
 Second Edition.
 Washington D.C.: Catholic University of America Press, 2007.
-ISBN: 9780813215167 Paperback
+ISBN: 9780813215167 Paperback Educational Use

 Course Structure:

 The course will be structured into three learning units.
 The first will be on Second Temple Judaism and Early Christian Apocalyptic Literature.
 This era developed the foundation for Christian Eschatology.
 The second unit will introduce current Christian Eschatologies.
 The third unit will be a detailed study of current theologies of Christian Hope.
-The course concludes by returning to the Book of Revelation as source and summit of Christian Eschatology, while learning from your fellow students of contemporary Eschatologies.
+The course concludes by returning to the Book of Revelation as source and summit of Christian Eschatology, while learning from your fellow students several current Eschatologies.
 Each unit will have assignments and assessments designed to give you an overall understanding and mastery of the thought and development of Christian Eschatology and Christian Hope.

 Learning Assessment: